 12. Except as provided in paragraph 13 of this subsection, those restorative functions permissible for an expanded function dental assistant if qualified pursuant to section 32-1291.01.

-13. Placing interim therapeutic restorations after successful completion of a course completed at an institution accredited by the commission on dental accreditation of the American dental association.
+13. Placing interim therapeutic restorations after successfully completing a course at an institution accredited by the commission on dental accreditation of the American dental association.

 C. The board by rule shall prescribe the circumstances under which a licensed dental hygienist may:

-1. Apply preventive and therapeutic agents, used in relation to dental hygiene procedures, to the hard and soft tissues.
+1. Apply preventive and therapeutic agents to the hard and soft tissues.

 2. Use emerging scientific technology and prescribe the necessary training, experience and supervision to operate newly developed scientific technology.
-A dentist who supervises a dental hygienist whose duties include the use of emerging scientific technology must have training on the use of the emerging technology that is equal to or greater than the training the dental hygienist is required to obtain.
+A dentist who supervises a dental hygienist whose duties include the use of emerging scientific technology must have training on using the emerging technology that is equal to or greater than the training the dental hygienist is required to obtain.

 3. Perform other procedures not specifically authorized by this section.

-D. Except as provided in subsections E and H of this section, a dental hygienist shall practice under the general supervision of a dentist licensed pursuant to this chapter.
+D. Except as provided in subsections E, F and I of this section, a dental hygienist shall practice under the general supervision of a dentist who is licensed pursuant to this chapter.

-1. The administration of local anesthetics under the direct supervision of a dentist licensed pursuant to this chapter after:
+1. Administering local anesthetics under the direct supervision of a dentist who is licensed pursuant to this chapter after:

-(a) The dental hygienist successfully completes a course in the administration of local anesthetics that includes didactic and clinical components in both block and infiltration techniques offered by a dental or dental hygiene program accredited by the commission on dental accreditation of the American dental association.
+(a) The dental hygienist successfully completes a course in administering local anesthetics that includes didactic and clinical components in both block and infiltration techniques offered by a dental or dental hygiene program accredited by the commission on dental accreditation of the American dental association.

 (b) The dental hygienist successfully completes an examination in local anesthesia given by the western regional examining board or a written and clinical examination of another state or regional examination that is substantially equivalent to the requirements of this state, as determined by the board.